syncfusion-content/wpf-docs/wpf/Installation/web-installer/how-to-download.md

 ---
 layout: post
-title: Downloading Syncfusion&reg; WPF web installer - Syncfusion&reg;
+title: Downloading Syncfusion WPF web installer - Syncfusion
-description: Learn here about how to download Syncfusion&reg; WPF web installer from our Syncfusion&reg; website with license.
+description: Learn here about how to download Syncfusion WPF web installer from our Syncfusion website with license.
 platform: wpf
 control: Installation and Deployment
 documentation: ug

 ---

-# Downloading Syncfusion&reg; WPF web Installer
+# Downloading Syncfusion WPF web Installer

-The Syncfusion&reg; WPF web installer can be downloaded from the [Syncfusion.com](https://www.syncfusion.com/wpf-controls) website.
+The Syncfusion WPF web installer can be downloaded from the [Syncfusion.com](https://www.syncfusion.com/wpf-controls) website.
 You can either download the licensed installer or try our trial installer depending on your license.

    -	Trial Installer
    -	Licensed Installer